-We recommend that you use Apache Maven or an IDE like Eclipse to compile the samples for Datalogics PDF Java Toolkit.
+We recommend that you use Apache Maven or an IDE like Eclipse or IntelliJ to compile the samples for Datalogics PDF Java Toolkit.
 If you are more comfortable at a command line, you can certainly compile and run samples there, the command is more complex.
 Keep in mind that these are sample commands and that you will need to update them depending on the version of Datalogics PDF Java Toolkit that you are working with.

 Download the required Third party libraries